Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Dynamic Renormalization Group

 \section{Dynamic Renormalization Group}

 Although the DRG was successfully applied to the study of the stochastic TDGL equation \cite{hohenberg}, in the main text the RG flow equations for this model are presented in the context of surface kinetic roughening, see Sec.\ \ref{sec:DRG}.
-In order to do that, the original RG flow equations are fully reproduced in this Appendix, from which the flow equations in the interfacial context are finally obtained, Eqs.\ \eqref{eq:RG_flow} of the main text.
-The relevant critical exponent values there ---namely, those of the roughness and dynamic exponents $\alpha$ and $z$--- are then obtained from the DRG flow, leading to the results collected in Table \ref{tab:exponents_KR}.
+The original RG flow equations are fully reproduced in this Appendix, from which the flow equations in the interfacial context, Eqs.\ \eqref{eq:RG_flow}, are finally obtained.
+The roughness and dynamic exponents $\alpha$ and $z$ are then obtained from the DRG flow, leading to the results collected in Table \ref{tab:exponents_KR}.
 As the full details of this derivation spread over a number of different references in the literature, here we collect them together for the reader's convenience.
-Naturally, this calculation has been also reviewed in many other general sources like, e.g., Refs.\ \cite{kardar,Ma2018,Mazenko,ojalvo,Tauber} and many other.
+This calculation is also reviewed in general sources like, e.g., Refs.\ \cite{kardar,Ma2018,Mazenko,ojalvo,Tauber} and many other.
 However, here we intend to make a detailed, while compact, presentation that fills in some gaps in presentation and/or results.
+Readers with previous familiarity with the DRG in the context of kinetic roughening \cite{Medina89,Barabasi} may readily appreciate the similarities and the differences in the method for the present model, in particular with respect to the renormalization of the noise.